foreverbell/steps/README.md

 		...
 	]

+See the `city.json` in `/data` as an example.

 # Example

-**Follow My Steps** can easily be ported to your blog, here is an example, see http://foreverbell.0ginr.com/steps/ .
+**Steps** can easily be ported to your blog, here is an example, see http://foreverbell.0ginr.com/steps/ .

 # Local Test

 We recommend you use `python` to set up a simple http server.

-Run command `python -m SimpleHTTPServer`, then go to `http://127.0.0.1:8000/steps/` to see what happens :)
+Run command `python -m SimpleHTTPServer`, or just simply `make server`, then go to `http://127.0.0.1:8000/` to see what happens :)

+# License

+Apache License, Version 2.0.